 DNR Urban Forestry Grant

 MRMC obtained a $50,000 Urban Forestry cost-sharing grant from the Wisconsin Department of Natural Resources.
 This type of grant supports innovative projects that develop sustainable urban and community forestry programs.
 The grant was used to plant trees at the Medical College of Wisconsin’s new HUB for Collaborative Medicine building.

 MRMC is committed to providing green, healing spaces on campus.
 There are multiple nature areas for patients, employees, visitors and neighbors to enjoy, such as healing gardens, walking paths, green roofs and courtyards.

-Our member organizations have also taken measures to conserve resources and reduce waste at their facilities.
+Our campus organizations have also taken measures to conserve resources and reduce waste at their facilities.
 Some of these measures include:

 - Automatic shut-off light switches